ShihuaHuang95/SoloGAN/README.md

-# SoloGAN
-Multimodal Image-to-Image Translation among Multiple Domains Using a Single Generative Adversarial Network
+# Multimodal image-to-image translation via a single generative adversarial network

 Our model architecture is defined as depicted bellow, please refer to the paper for more details:
 <img src='images/Whole_Network_Structure.jpg'  width='900px' />